MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/document-library-version-history-limits.md

 > [!IMPORTANT]
 >
-> - Setting site-level **Version history limits** is available using PowerShell cmdlets only.
+> - Setting site-level Version history limits is available using PowerShell cmdlets only.
-> - Updating the Site-level settings of existing document libraries of the site **will not** trim existing versions to meet the newly set limits.
+> - Setting site-level Version history limits **will not** trim existing versions to meet the newly set limits.
 Additional steps will need to be taken to [trim existing versions](#trim-existing-versions-from-sites-or-libraries).
-> - Requests to update limits on existing libraries are processed asynchronously.
-If a new request is issued but the old one isn't yet completed yet, it returns the message "Set-PnPSite: Can't start to set version policy for document libraries on the site because it's already in progress.
-Wait for it to finish or cancel it."
+> - Requests to update limits on existing libraries are processed asynchronously which can take up to 24 hours to process.
-> - MinorVersions count only applies to the document libraries that enabled minor versioning.

 ## Set Version limits for Individual Document Library